thegrunge36/adaptive-video-encoder-releases/README.md

 **All formats:**

 - You value image quality over disk space savings
-- You want a simple graphical interface — or the command line to automate your encodes
+- You want a simple graphical interface, with nothing to memorize
 - You're tired of tweaking x265 parameters and comparing 12 versions of the same film

 ## ⚠️ Not for you if...